magnusrodseth/gpt-feeder/README.md

 gpt-feeder --help
 ```

+Note that `gpt-feeder` automatically copies the content to your clipboard.

 You can now paste this string into ChatGPT-4, and generate code based on the context of your code base. 🚀

 ### Example